benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

 can help — [Deep Interlock].

 [Deep Interlock]: https://benchristel.com/posts/alexandrian-software/08-deep-interlock-and-ambiguity.html

+*Don't rush this step.* Awkwardly-shaped regions will haunt you the whole time you're building and playing the map.
+Take your time and keep working at it until you're satisfied with every region.

 - Choose terrain type for each region
 - Regions with movement-limiting terrain (rough, snow, sand, swamp) should be